A morning on the street of Lagos

 Taiwo Aina

-An iconic visual storyteller interested in human life daily experiences and the societal issues that affect them.
+Taiwo is a visual storyteller interested in human life daily experiences and the societal issues that affect them.
 Lagos, Nigeria. www.taiwoaina.com